PrinceSharma-afk/sweet-shop-management/README.md

 The system supports **role-based access control**, secure authentication, inventory tracking, and search/filter functionality.

 This project was developed as part of a **Test-Driven Development (TDD) Kata**, with emphasis on clean architecture, maintainability, and real-world backend–frontend integration.
+All local commits are included in file:Local_Commits and a screenshot of log is added in screenshot section.
 ---

 ## Features